Mindset - The New Psychology of Success

 - “I am not a strong business leader, yet.”

 - “I do not understand how to solve that problem, yet.”

 - “You and I do not get along, yet.”

 Take advantage of these tools for yourself!
 The human mind is always learning, therefore your abilities can be developed.

 Here's to your growth mindset as you do better by thinking better.

 Find more beautiful prose by Dr. K on Relyf's Education + Wellness blog.

-Dr. Yashar Khosroshahi, ND, ACC is the Chair of the Medical Advisory Board (MAB) for Relyf and co-founder of MINDSHIFT NINJA, a Leadership Development company.
+Dr. Yashar Khosroshahi, ND, ACC is the Chair of the Medical Advisory Board (MAB) for Relyf and co-founder of MINDSHIFT, a Leadership Development company.

 Leave a comment